-Primer design is a critical step in the design of a good real time PCR experiment.
-There are many elements to consider when designing primers that can help minimize troubleshooting down the line.
-Here are important recommendations on creating specific and effective primers for several types of PCR assays.
+Primer design is a critical first step in the design of a quality real time PCR experiment.
+There are many primer design elements to consider that can help minimize troubleshooting down the line, including primer specificity, primer size and amplicon length.
+Read on to learn how to create specific and effective primers for several types of PCR assays including real time quantitative PCR (qPCR), reverse transcription quantitative PCR (RT-qPCR), bisulfite PCR, and methylation specific PCR (MSP).

 Polymerase chain reaction (PCR) is a biochemical process that uses repeated cycles of heating and cooling to amplify a genetic region of interest, called the amplicon.
 In each cycle the double stranded DNA is first denatured and then cooled, allowing short oligonucleotide primers to anneal to the 3’ end of each DNA strand of the amplicon.
 These primers are then used by the DNA polymerase to build new complementary strands, which will result in the doubling of the number of DNA molecules of the targeted DNA sequence for each PCR cycle.
-While this system is incredibly useful to amplify and precisely quantify a gene of interest, there are several obstacles that can lower primer efficiencies and jeopardize your experiment.
-Here are the top recommendations for how to design primers for PCR and real time quantitative PCR (qPCR), reverse transcription quantitative PCR (RT-qPCR), bisulfite PCR, and methylation specific PCR (MSP).

 Figure 1.
 Polymerase chain reaction (PCR) consists of many heating and cooling cycles that allow the denaturation of double stranded DNA, annealing of oligonucleotide primers, and elongation of new complementary strands by DNA polymerase.
 The copy number of the amplicon increases exponentially with each PCR cycle.

-How to Design Primers for PCR and quantitative real time PCR (qPCR)
+How to Design Primers for PCR and Quantitative Real-Time PCR (qPCR)

-Tips for primer design:
+Tips for Primer Design:

 • Keep the melting temperatures (Tm) of each primer pair within 2°C of one another.
 The Tm can be approximately calculated by the formula Tm = (A+T) x 2 + (G+C) x 4, however, more precise, and elaborate Tm calculation tools are available online.
 Having a similar Tm between primers ensures that the forward and reverse primers will be bound to their complementary DNA strands at the same time, reducing the chance that the primer with the highest Tm will bind to nonspecific DNA sequences.